Our Horsekeeping Model

-Our horses are valued as priceless individuals who have a home with us for life.
+Our horses are valued as sentient beings who have a home with us for life.
 They provide many gifts and in exchange, they seem content with a nice pile of hay, the sun on their backs, a good roll, a mutual scratch, a snooze in good company, a feeling of security and quality time hanging out with their horse - and human - friends!
 They, like us, want to be comfortable, have plenty of good food, feel safe, enjoy the company of their friends or family, have things to occupy their minds, and healthy bodies.
 Each of them has a unique life story and personality- and all of our activities begin and end with our healthy, wise, content, SMILING horses.

 An Evolving, Integrated Model